This article discusses corporate performance management (CPM) tools and examples of effective strategy, goals, planning, and analysis.

 Initiatives are internal projects that help strategies to be successful.
 Strategies without specific and detailed plans and persons responsible for their success will fail.
 Organizations should not have more than a few initiatives a year, as it is crucial that employees across the company understand them.
-However, within each initiative, there will be many projects and tasks that need to be completed in order to finish the initiative and hit or surpass the goals.
+However, within each initiative, there will be many projects and tasks that need to be completed in order to finish the initiative and hit the goals.

 Along with initiatives, an organization can track the successes and failures of employees.
 They can also track the significance of each task to the organization.
-This way, an employee who finishes multiple tasks may seem more valuable than an employee who only completes a few tasks, but by tracking this it may be viewed that the latter is much more valuable.
+This way, an employee who finishes multiple tasks may seem more valuable than an employee who only completes a few tasks.
+But by tracking this it may be viewed that the latter is much more valuable.
 An example is an employee who completes 10 mundane tasks that each take a couple of hours to complete.
 They are still crucial, but many employees could have finished these same tasks.
 The latter employee, however, worked on tasks that required planning, dedication, is vital to the growth of the company, and required multiple hours of work.

-If you are looking to build a CPM solution, keep in mind that strategies, goals, planning, and analysis are also a part of the process.
 Solver enables world-class decisions with BI360, a leading web-based CPM suite made up of budgeting, reporting, dashboards, and data warehousing, delivered through a web portal.
-Solver offers BI360 through cloud and on-premise deployment and is reinventing CPM with its next generation solution.
+Solver is reinventing CPM with its next generation solution.
 BI360 empowers business users with modern features including innovative use of Excel in the model design process.
 If you’re interested in learning more, our team is excited to hear about your organizational needs and goals.